Avoidant personality disorder

 What is avoidant personality disorder?

 The medical community has described personality disorders as "long-lived patterns of behaviour that cause problems with work and relationships".
-Those with avoidant personality disorder will have experienced long-term difficulties with social situations, feeling extreme social inhibition, feelings of inadequacy and sensitivity to rejection.
+People with personality disorders tend to think, feel and behave outside of what is considered to be the cultural ‘norm.’
+Those with avoidant personality disorder (AVPD) tend to avoid social situations, due to extreme feelings of inadequacy and sensitivity to rejection.
+It is known as a ‘cluster C’ personality disorder, which are those characterised by anxiety and fear.

 Signs of avoidant personality disorder

 The nature of personality disorders means that they aren’t usually diagnosed until adulthood, however, they will typically manifest by early adulthood.
-A psychiatrist or psychologist will need to diagnose the condition, so if you go to your doctor they will likely refer you to them for confirmation and treatment.
-In order to diagnose avoidant personality disorder, they will ask about your history and see if you show any of the following common signs:
+A psychiatrist or psychologist will need to diagnose the condition.
+A doctor will likely refer you to them for confirmation and treatment.
+To diagnose avoidant personality disorder, they will ask about your history and see if you show any of the following common signs:

 In most personality disorder cases, those with the condition will experience a decrease in intensity as they grow older.
 This means those with avoidant personality disorder may experience very few of the extreme symptoms when they reach their 40s and 50s.